Terms of Award for Phase 3 and Other Large Clinical Trials

 ClinicalTrials.gov is a database of federally and privately supported research trials to test the effect of treatments and

-awareness and access to clinical trials sponsored federally and by industry and foundations.
-Awardee is required to comply
+and access to clinical trials sponsored federally and by industry and foundations.
+Awardee is required to comply with Public

-with Public Law 110-85 (Food and Drug Amendments Act of 2007: FDAAA), as applicable, for required clinical trial registration
+Law 110-85 (Food and Drug Amendments Act of 2007: FDAAA), as applicable, for required clinical trial registration and results

 NIH encourages registration of all trials whether required under the law or not.
 For more information see the NIH Office of Extramural Research website, "What NIH Grantees Need to Know about ClinicalTrials.gov and FDAAA."

 This award provides support for one or more clinical trials.
 NINDS is not the sponsor of any applicable clinical trial conducted